-127. Some SMSF audit engagements may include aspects requiring specialised knowledge and skills in the collection and evaluation of sufficient appropriate audit evidence.
+153. Some SMSF audit engagements may include aspects requiring specialised knowledge and skills in the collection and evaluation of sufficient appropriate audit evidence.
 In these situations, the auditor may decide to use the work of an expert who has the required knowledge and skills to assist the auditor, such as property valuers, actuaries, legal professionals or other professionals.
 Either the auditor or the trustee may engage the required expert.
-ASA 620 applies for an auditor's expert, while GS 005 Using the Work of a
+ASA 620 applies for an auditor's expert, while Guidance Statement GS 005 Evaluating the Appropriateness of a Management's Expert's Work provides guidance on using the work of a management's expert (an expert engaged by, or on behalf of, the trustee) (GS 005).